4 Nations Face-Off: Teams

 Teams consisted of 23 players: 20 skaters (forwards and defencemen) and 3 goaltenders.
 Players were selected by their respective governing bodies: Hockey Canada, the Finnish Ice Hockey Association, the Swedish Ice Hockey Association and USA Hockey.
 The tournament was restricted to players who have a 2024–25 NHL contract and were on an NHL roster as of December 2, 2024.
 Because the NHL did not have an agreement directly with the IIHF for the 4 Nations Face-Off (only an agreement with the governing bodies which are IIHF members), the tournament could not include non-NHL players.

 On June 28, 2024, the NHL announced the first six players on each team's roster.
 The remaining players were announced on December 4, with the complete rosters of Team Sweden and Team Finland announced at 2:00 p.m.
 ET on the NHL Network and ESPN's SportsCenter, and the complete rosters of Team USA and Team Canada announced at 6:30 p.m. during pregame broadcasts on Sportsnet, TNT, and TVA Sports.
-Initially, no players from the Seattle Kraken or Washington Capitals were selected to participate in the Face-Off; however, the Kraken gained a representative when they acquired Finland's Kaapo Kakko from the New York Rangers on December 18, 2024.
-About a week before the Face-Off, the San Jose Sharks lost their representation in the event by trading Finland's Mikael Granlund to the Dallas Stars, making the Capitals and the Sharks the only two teams to not appear in the Face-Off.
+Initially, no players from the Seattle Kraken or Washington Capitals were selected to participate in the 4 Nations Face-Off; however, the Kraken gained a representative when they acquired Finland's Kaapo Kakko from the New York Rangers on December 18, 2024.
+About a week before the tournament, the San Jose Sharks lost their representation in the event by trading Finland's Mikael Granlund to the Dallas Stars, making the Capitals and the Sharks the only two teams to not appear in the event.